-The U-Boot bootloader interface of RAUC will rely on setting the U-Boot environment variables:
+The U-Boot bootloader interface of RAUC will rely on setting the following U-Boot environment variables:

-- BOOT\ORDER, which will contain a space-separated list of boot targets in the order they should be tried. - BOOT\<bootname>\LEFT, which contains the number of remaining boot attempts to perform for the respective slot.
+BOOT_ORDER Contains a space-separated list of boot names in the order they should be tried, e.g. A B.

+BOOT<book Contains the number of remaining boot attempts to perform for the respective slot.